pranavofficial/python/README.md

-hello my name is pranav THE OFFICIAL BOT
+hello my name is pranav